ChrisBall/ToffeePhonic/docs/Build.md

 # Enclosure

--Using a laser cutter, cut the parts from this file (LINK).
+1. Using a laser cutter, cut the parts from this file: [Laser Cutting Files](docs/LaserFiles.md).
 Use the ToffeePhonic_basic_noMicClip if you are not planning to use a Mic attachment to mount your device.
-In your setup, You will need to etch the RED, cut the BLACK, and then cut the BLUE paths, in any 3mm material (I've used 3mm Birch/Poplar laser ply).
+In your laser setup, You will need to etch the RED, cut the BLACK, and then cut the BLUE paths, in any 3mm material (I've used 3mm Birch/Poplar laser ply).

 1. Glue the rectangular spacer in place on the base.
 Each hole should line up perfectly with the centre of each hexagon on the base piece.